PDF(200.8 KB) View with Adobe Reader on a variety of devices

 Configuration outside of your Management Center impacts download.
 For example, a firewall rule might allow only one IP address for support.sourcefire.com.

 Caution: Cisco utilizes round robin DNS for load balancing, fault-tolerance, and uptime.
-Therefore, the IP Addresses of DNS servers mgiht change.
+Therefore, the IP Addresses of DNS servers might change.

 If You Use This Method...